KhurroLurr/WordSearch/README.md

 that follows the established format and will relay the location of the words if they are within the puzzle or if they simply are not.

+wordsearch.h and dictionary.txt are required to run the program

 Code can be run by compiling with gcc and entering the command:
 ./a.out < input.txt > output.txt